-Self-Digesting Fats: Fat is a important source of energy for babies and is important for brain development.
+- Self-Digesting Fats: Fat is an essential source of energy for babies and is necessary for brain development.
 Examples:

 Antibodies: An antibody recognizes and helps fight infections and other foreign things in the body.
 All types of antibodies are found in breast milk, with the highest concentration in colostrum.